 Information gathered is then used to develop interventions and adaptions to the environment and to the curriculum.
-Again advice from specialist agencies including, our Specialist teacher, Outreach from local Specialist colleges, the Educational Psychologist, CAMHS and Speech and Language Therapists may be accessed.
+Again advice from specialist agencies including, our Specialist teacher, Outreach from local Specialist colleges, the Educational Psychologist and CAMHS may be accessed.
 The advice and strategies will be shared with the class teachers and if necessary additional support outside the classroom may be provided.

 DO:How will the college staff support my child?